ishine/calibrating-llm-mt/README.md

-# calibrating-llm-mt
+# Calibrating Translation Decoding with Quality Estimation on LLMs

-The codebase for "Calibrating Translation Decoding with Quality Estimation on LLMs"
+The code, models, and human evaluation results will be released soon.